GSA/catalog-fgdc2iso/README.md

     $ make build

 Run the tests.
 You must have a license in order to run the tests.
-Copy the saxon license to a file named `saxon-license.lic` in the root directory and it will be copied into the docker container.
+Copy the saxon license to a file named `saxon-license.lic` in the root directory and it will be mounted in volume attached to the the docker container.
 The saxon license can be found in the [datagov-delopy](https://github.com/GSA/datagov-deploy/) Ansible vault.
+To remove the volume and containers after testing run `make clean`

     $ make test

-Run clean, build, test, and then bring the service down
+Run clean, build, test, and then bring the service down To remove the volume and containers after testing run `make clean`

     $ make all